YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 </details>

-## Problem 19: Longest Sequence of Zeros
+## Example 19: Longest Sequence of Zeros

 **Problem:** Given a string of zeros and ones, write a program to find the longest continuous sequence of zeros in the string.